 ▪ Registered Pakistani organization with at least five years of relevant experience since registration

 ▪ Experience in developing qualitative and quantitative research methods

-▪ Strong understanding of the conflict dynamics, media landscape in Pakistan and conflict sensitive journalism
+▪ Strong understanding of the conflict dynamics, landscape of inter-faith harmony and social cohesion in Pakistan

 ▪ Clear understanding of OECD-DAC criteria of evaluation